CNA EXAM AND JOB INFORMATION - FLORIDA

-In order to take the CNA exam, you need to register through Prometric.
+In order to take the CNA exam to get your CNA license (sometimes also called CNA certification), you need to register through Prometric.
 There is an option to apply online or through a paper application, but we recommend applying online.
 When applying, if you have gone through our course, you will choose the “E3 Challenger” option to challenge the CNA test.
 As a challenger, you have up to three attempts within a two year period to pass the exam.
 If you fail either the clinical or written portion three or more times within two years, you will need to register for a state-certified program containing 120 hours or more of CNA instruction.
 This kind of training will be many times more expensive than our online course, so we recommend that you practice as much as you are able to in order to maximize your chances of passing on the first attempt.

 How much does the CNA exam cost?

 The CNA exam costs a total of $155, with $120 being for the clinical test and $35 being for the knowledge exam.
 If you fail either portion of the exam, you will only need to repeat the part that you didn't pass.
 For example, if you pass the clinical but fail the written exam, you would only need to pay $35 to retake the written portion and you would not need to retake the clinical portion.